 New students must attend one of these orientation events over the summer preceding the start of the Fall Semester.
 These events are scheduled from April thru July.
 Parents/guardians are expected to accompany their student to SOAR to learn about protocols and requirements for the College experience.
 The offices and associated activities that will be introduced are: schedule advisement, financial aid, cash management and residence life along with representatives from ROTC, Academic Affairs and Athletics.
 Parents and students will visit with the primary offices to complete the Enrollment process.

 Most academic programs can be completed in four years.
-A minimum of 15 credits hours per semester are required to stay on a four-year track completion.
+A minimum of 15 credits hours per semester is required to stay on a four-year track completion.
 Consultation with the academic advisor is required before each semester for schedule advisement to ensure that the courses scheduled are progression toward graduation.

 Parents should be prepared to pay any existing balance at this time using one of the payment options listed below: